 - 2 sprigs cilantro, chopped

-- 1/4 cup Major Grey Chutney (find at well-stocked grocery stores, pureed)
+- 1/4 cup Major Grey Chutney (find on Amazon or at well-stocked grocery stores, pureed)

 - 3 heads broccoli, cut into 3-inch florets

 - Kosher salt

 Preheat the grill or a grill pan over medium heat.

 Make the curry: Warm the oil in a large sauté pan over medium heat.
 Add the garlic and sauté until fragrant but not browned, 1 to 2 minutes.
 Stir in the turmeric and cook until fragrant, 1 to 2 minutes.
 Add the cream, paprika, and chile powder, bring to a simmer, and slowly reduce, allowing the flavors to develop and stirring frequently, 15 to 20 minutes.
 Adjust the seasoning with salt and lemon juice.
 Keep warm.

 Make the raisin chutney: Plump the raisins and currants in boiling water for 30 seconds.
 Drain.
 In a mixing bowl, combine the raisins, currants, almonds, cilantro, and chutney.

 Toss the broccoli in the canola oil and 1 teaspoon salt.
 Grill, turning frequently, until tender, blackened, and crispy around the edges, about 12 minutes.
 Arrange on a platter and top with the turmeric curry and raisin chutney.
 Drizzle with the curry oil and serve.

 Heat the curry powder, cayenne, and canola oil in a small pot over medium heat for 1 minute.
 Remove from the heat, transfer to a blender, and blend on high for 1 minute.
 Strain the oil through cheesecloth.

 Photography John Valls